artur-ciocanu/launch.en/help/launch-reference/publishing/publishing-flow.md

 ## Next steps

-This guide provided a high-level overview of the publishing flow for libraries in Platform Launch.
+This guide provided a high-level overview of the publishing flow for libraries in Adobe Experience Platform.
 To learn more about how to publish your libraries, refer to the [publishing overview](./overview.md).